Chapter 11:

 Seriously, how does one person end up with so many documents?

-I started wiping down the shelves, sorting the papers into piles, but most of them made no sense.
+I started wiping down the shelves, sorting the papers into piles.
 Some were diagrams I couldn’t understand.
 Others looked like notes or scraps from projects she never finished.
 Some were so old they were torn or almost unreadable.

 At one point, while trying to reach a corner covered in cobwebs, I bumped into a box near the floor.
-My foot hit the edge, and I stumbled forward.
+My foot hit the edge, and I stumbled forward, hitting the dusty floor with my face.

 As I stood and started picking things up, something caught my eye.
 One of the folders had a strange symbol on the cover—a white tilted letter “U” overlapping a black pointed “G.”